BCDA-APS/gestalt/docs/commandline.md

 ### --include

-Additional folder to include in your search path for template files that may be included using '#include' statements.
+Additional folder to include in your search path for layout files that may be included using '#include' statements.
 This option can be applied multiple times, each time specifying a new folder to append to the search path.
 By default, Gestalt's widgets folder is already included in the search path (for widgets.yml and colors.yml).